Continuity properties of measurable group cohomology: Agreement with other cohomology theories

 \begin{proof} This is already known for compact Lie groups by Wigner's results for finite-dimensional $G$ (see also Section 2 of~\cite{Lic09}).
 On the other hand, all three theories have the continuity properties of our Theorems B and C when the target $A$ is discrete: this follows from Proposition III-1.11 of~\cite{HofMos73} for $\rmH^\ast_\rm{cs}$ and Proposition 8.1 and Corollary 7 in~\cite{Fla08} for $\rmH^\ast_\rm{ss}$.
 The result now follows for general compact second countable $G$ by ascending some inverse sequence of Lie groups that converges to $G$ (obtained, for example, from the Peter-Weyl Theorem). \end{proof}

-The next proposition gives the special cases of Theorems E and F for connected groups $G$.
+The next proposition gives the special case of Theorem E for connected groups $G$.
 It will be needed for the proof of the full versions of those theorems in Section~\ref{sec:compar-complete} below.
 The proof will make use of the LHS spectral sequence, and also the remarkable structural result from works of Gleason, Montgomery and Zippin and of Yamabe that any connected locally compact group $G$ is an extension of a compact group by a Lie group (see Theorem 4.6 in Montgomery and Zippin~\cite{MonZip55}):

 Of course, cohomology for Lie groups is relatively much better understood than for general locally compact groups, especially in the setting of Fr\'echet targets where a host of additional techniques and relations to Lie algebra cohomology are known.
 A thorough reference for these matters is Borel and Wallach's book~\cite{BorWal00}.